Parallel-news/permacast-cache/README.md

 ### 7- Get All Episodes

-- GET `/feeds/allcontent` -> return a sorted feed of episodes objects.
+- GET `/feeds/allcontent/limit?` -> return a sorted feed of episodes objects.
+- `limit`: optional parameter the return the `allcontent` feed sliced with the given limit

 ### 8- Get Network Stats
 Request: GET `/feeds/stats`